noam87/noamswebsite/content/q/john_stuart_mill.md

 ## Political Theory Vs The Real World

-> But,in political and philosophical theories, as well as in persons, success
+> In political and philosophical theories, as well as in persons, success
 > discloses faults and infirmities which failure might have concealed from
 > observation.